rpietro/semantic_exercises/lucas.md

 #### Classes

-Table X. MDAIG Classes
+Table 1.
+MDAIG Classes

 OWL Class | Description
 ----------|------------
 ItemModel | The ItemModel class represents an item model used to produce different items.
 ProblemAndScenario | The ProblemAndScenario class represents the main subject of the item model.
 It includes a disease, a disorder, a treatment, etc. The problem is a MeSH term.
 For example, a problem could be major depressive disorder, schizophrenia, etc.
 SourceOfInformation | The SourceOfInformation class represents any source of information used by an item model.
 It includes personal information, physical examination done by the doctor, laboratory results and symptoms.
 PersonalInformation | The PersonalInformation class represents any information used to characterize the patient.
-It includes name, age, reason for the visit and personal thoughts.
+It includes name, gender, age, reason for the visit and personal thoughts.
+The FOAF vocabulary is used to characterize patients.
 SignAndSymptom | The SignAndSymptom class represents any symptoms reported by the patient or a sign noticed by the doctor.
 It includes mandatory symptoms and optional symptoms.
 The signs and symptoms used are MeSH terms.
 For example, a symptom could be fatigue, anhedonia, depressed humor, delusions, etc.
 PhysicalExamination | The PhysicalExamination class represents represents any physical examination done and its result.
 For example, physical examination could be blood pressure, heart rate, temperature, respiration rate, etc.
 LaboratoryResult | The LaboratoryResult class represents represents any laboratory exam done and its result.
 For example, laboratory results could be blood count, urinalysis, cholesterol level, blood glucose sugar, etc.